kuzzleio/kourou/README.md

   --api-key=api-key            Kuzzle user api-key --as=as                      Impersonate a user --body=body                  [default: {}] Request body in JS or JSON format.
 Will be read from STDIN if available.
-  --body-editor                Open an editor (EDITOR env variable) to edit the body before sending.

   --display=display            [default: result] Path of the property to display from the response (empty string to
                                display the result)

-  --editor                     Open an editor (EDITOR env variable) to edit the request before sending.

   --help                       show CLI help